 - Deliver a regulatory environment that optimises economic opportunities for business and commerce, while also protecting consumers and workers

-To understand how your own personal information is processed you can refer to communications you receive from us, check any specific privacy notices we have provided, for example on our website or contact us at DPO@economy-ni-gov.uk.
+To understand how your own personal information is processed you can refer to communications you receive from us, check any specific privacy notices we have provided, for example on the DfE website or contact us at email@example.com.

 In order to comply with data protection legislation, we must have a lawful basis for processing any personal data and at least one of the following must apply: